RTurney/GoldenShoe/README.md

 This page will be implemented to reduce the number of customers needing to use the customer contact form as well as the customer helpline.
 This should also hopefully provide a better and clearer user experience for customer's using this website.
 The search bar will try to provide FAQ results for any question or topic typed in by the user.

+## Testing:

+To run tests enter `yarn test` into the command line.
+This will run through all tests for this application.

 ## Developer notes:

 ### Author